 They collect your email address and payment details like most other VPNs.

 But giving your name is optional.
 And all payments are processed through a third-party, so Celo VPN doesn’t keep any of the processed data on their servers.

-Celo VPN supports three protocols: OpenVPN, SSTP or L2TP/IPSec.
+Celo VPN supports four protocols: OpenVPN, IKEv2, SSTP or L2TP/IPSec.

 OpenVPN is the standard you’ll want to stick with in most cases.
 Otherwise, iOS devices will often use IPSec by default.

 Celo VPN also uses the industry-standard 256-bit encryption.